zittox/MegaSena_telegram_bot/README.txt

 ##  api da caixa por <https://github.com/guto-alves/loterias-api>

-## faça um arquivo chave.txt, no mesmo diretorio, e USE A SUA CHAVE FEITA NO BotFather do TELEGRAM
+## faça um arquivo chave.txt, no mesmo diretório raiz, e USE A SUA CHAVE FEITA NO BotFather do TELEGRAM